JoshMerfeld/joshmerfeld.github.io/_pages/papers.md

 **Structural Transformation in a Changing Climate** with Rajeev Dehejia.

+**Foreign Direct Investment and Micro-Level Structural Transformation in Sub-Saharan Africa** with Sunghun Lim.

+**Improving Estimates of Human Capital** with Lanu Kim, David Newhouse, and Michael Weber.

 **Does the timing of the school year affect child labor decisions in developing countries?**